tomjefferys/tift/docs/entities.md

 Entities represent things in your game world, such as rooms or items

-All entities will have an id field, and usually a name and desc field
+All entities will have an id field, and usually a name and description field

 ## Room